skills/introduction-to-git/.github/steps/2-step.md

    <img width="500px" src="https://github.com/user-attachments/assets/b15dbbde-057c-4508-a9c5-73681cc1ad19"/>

-1. Put the game files in the staging area to prepare them for committing to the repository history.
+1. Promote the game files to the staging area.
+This will create a locked copy, preparing them for committing to the repository history.

    ```bash
    git add src/main.html